-Making an occasional application for credit won’t make much of a difference to your credit score.
+Making an occasional application for credit won’t make much of a difference to your credit score, especially not in the long-term.
 However, if you make several applications in a short space of time, or if you’re rejected for credit, it’s likely to have a negative impact on your score.

 If you want to limit the number of application searches (‘hard’ searches) on your report, you can check your eligibility for a credit product using quotation searches (‘soft’ searches) before you apply.
 This is better for your credit score, as only you can see the quotation searches on your report (they’re invisible to lenders).
 You can see your eligibility for products on the ClearScore Offers page of your account.

 TIP: Don’t panic if your credit score dips when you’ve applied for a new credit card.
 If you start using your new product responsibly then your credit score should go back up relatively quickly.

 Stability with your address and the electoral roll

 It’s no surprise to learn that banks and lenders like to know that the people they lend to are reliable and stable – and therefore can be trusted to repay any debts.